ManpreetRoy/ManpreetRoy/README.md

 ## ✨ Fun Fact
 I turn data into stories — and **I’m open for freelance work!**
-Whether it’s a dashboard, SQL analysis, or Python project, I can help.
+Dashboards, SQL projects, automations — I can help.

 ---